-Alan Zhou is the leading partner based in Global Law Office's Shanghai office, and has a strong background in the life sciences and healthcare (L&H) practice.
-Alan has routinely represented multinational corporations, well-known Chinese state-owned and private enterprises, and private equity/venture capital funds in the L&H area.
+Alan Zhou is the leading partner of L&H practices based in Global Law Office's Shanghai with a strong background in life sciences and healthcare (L&H) practice.
+Alan has routinely represented multinational corporations, wellknown Chinese state-owned and private enterprises, and private equity/venture capital funds in the L&H area.
 Alan has been engaged by local authorities and industrial associations to advise on legislation and industrial standards in the L&H industry, areas of which include e-healthcare, medical insurance reform, medical representative administration, and other compliance issues.
 Alan has won numerous awards and has been recognised by peers for his expertise.
 Alan is widely published both in China and internationally.